Muttiah Muralitharan: Performance analysis

 In July 2007, Muralitharan achieved a career peak Test Bowling Rating of 920, based on the LG ICC Player Rankings.
 This is the highest ever rating achieved by a spin bowler in Test cricket.
 This also puts him in fourth place in the LG ICC Best-Ever Test bowling ratings.

 Muralitharan has the unique distinction of getting 10 or more wickets in a match against all other nine Test playing nations as well as capturing over 50 wickets against each of them.
 He also obtained 7 or more wickets in an innings against five nations, namely England, India, South Africa, West Indies and Zimbabwe (refer to table above).
-Muttiah Muralitharan also took at least five five-fors against all the other nine Test sides.
+Muttiah Muralitharan also took at least five five-fors against all the other nine Test teams.

 He currently holds the highest wickets/match ratio (6.1) for any bowler with over 200 Test wickets and also represented Sri Lanka in 118 Tests of the 175 that they have played (67.4%).

 Against teams excluding Bangladesh and Zimbabwe, Muralitharan took 624 wickets in 108 Tests.
 By comparison, excluding his matches against Bangladesh and Zimbabwe, Warne took 691 wickets in 142 tests.
 Murali's average of 24.05 is slightly superior to Warne's career average of 25.41.
 Muralitharan won 18 Man of the Match awards in Test cricket.

 During Muralitharan's playing days, the ICC Future Tours Programme denied Sri Lanka and several other teams a level playing field.
 As a consequence Muralitharan never toured South Africa after December 2002 and never playing a Test at the spin-friendly Sydney Cricket Ground.